Prices from £19.95

 In case of an emergency – if it is an emergency for example if you or someone you know is suffering from chest pain or collapses the first thing you should do is call 999 and ask for an ambulance.

-Although there is no way of making Felodipine work faster either, you can help to improve your blood pressure by:
+Although there is no way of making felodipine work faster either, you can help to improve your blood pressure by:

-- Maybe visit the local gym
+- visiting the local gym

-- Stopping smoking
+- stopping smoking

-- Reduce alcohol intake
+- drinking less alcohol

-- Eating a healthy, balanced diet
+- eating a healthy, balanced diet

 Fletcher, B. R., Hartmann-Boyce, J., Hinto, L and McManus, R. (2015).
 The Effect of Self-Monitoring of Blood Pressure on Medication Adherence and Lifestyle Factors: A Systematic Review and Meta-Analysis.
 American Journal of Hypertension: 28, pp 1209-1221.